kuriharaan/InputSystemWiki/Architecture.md

 A control hierarchy must be completely described by its template.
 It it thus be possible to re-create any control hierarchy by reprocessing its template.

 Internally, templates are represented using [InputTemplate](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/InputTemplate.cs).
 However, these objects are created on-demand only inside [InputControlSetup](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/InputControlSetup.cs) and not kept in memory past device creation.
-For templates derived from types, only a reference the type and name are kept around.
+For templates derived from types, only a reference to the type and name are kept around.
 For templates created through JSON, the JSON data itself is kept around.
 For templates built in code through InputTemplateBuilder, the serialized JSON of the resulting template is kept around.

 ## Devices